Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section our goal is to answer following questions: (1) Which feature selection method works better than others?
-(2) Is the performance consistent in different scenarios?
+This section aims to answer the following questions: (1) Which feature selection method works better than others empirically?
+(2) Is feature selection performance consistent and generalizable with different uplift models?
 (3) How does the feature selection step affect the accuracy of uplift modeling?
-(4) How does the number of bins, as a hyperparameter for the bin-based uplift filter methods, affect their performance?

-We use both synthetic and real-world data to evaluate the performance of the feature selection methods.
-The advantage of synthetic data is that the true individual treatment effect and true important features are known, while the advantage of real world data is in helping us to understand how feature selection methods work in practice.

-One approach for evaluating the performance of a feature selection method is to feed the top features selected by this method to an uplift model, and then report the accuracy of the uplift model output.
-We would expect a good feature selection method to identify the truly important features and increase the predictive performance of an uplift model.
+The approach for evaluating the performance of a feature selection method is to feed the top features selected by this method to an uplift model and assess the accuracy of the uplift model output.